 A framework for processing adsorption data for porous materials

-pyGAPS (Python General Adsorption Processing Suite) is a framework for adsorption data analysis written in python 3.
+pyGAPS (Python General Adsorption Processing Suite) is a framework for adsorption data analysis and fitting written in Python 3.

 - Advanced adsorption data import and manipulation

-- Routine analysis such as BET surface area, t-plot, alpha-s method
+- Routine analysis such as BET/Langmuir surface area, t-plot, alpha-s, Dubinin plots etc.

 - Pore size distribution calculations for mesopores (BJH, Dollimore-Heal)